Salabhasana

 10. It excels at awakening the Mooladhara chakra and enhancing digestive fire.

-Precautions for Shalbhasana
+Precautions for Salabhasana

 • People suffering from slipped disks or lower back problems should avoid them.